jansensan/a11y-simulated-dialog-vanilla-js/README.md

 ### Testing locally

-0. Run this command in a Terminal window: `gulp compile`
+0. Run this command in a Terminal window: `gulp compile`.
-0. Open the file `www/index.html` in a browser.
+0. A browser will open a new page and display the compiled sources.

 ## Presentation Slides